 Verifying a deployment

-/quote endpoint that returns a quote and a certificate chain consisting of a root CA and an intermediate CA for the whole mesh.
-The root CA stays fixed over the whole lifetime of the Coordinator’s configuration, while the intermediate CA changes in case you update the packages specified in your Manifest.
-For more information, see Updating a Manifest.
+/quote endpoint that returns a quote and a certificate chain consisting of a root and intermediate CA. The root CA is fixed for the lifetime of your deployment, while the intermediate CA changes in case you update the packages specified in your Manifest.

-# Either install era for the current user wget -P ~/.local/bin https://github.com/edgelesssys/era/releases/latest/download/era chmod +x ~/.local/bin/era # Or install it globally on your machine (requires root permissions) sudo wget -O /usr/local/bin/era https://github.com/edgelesssys/era/releases/latest/download/era sudo chmod +x /usr/local/bin/era # Run era.
+# Install era globally on your machine (requires root permissions) sudo wget -O /usr/local/bin/era https://github.com/edgelesssys/era/releases/latest/download/era sudo chmod +x /usr/local/bin/era # Run era.
 You can remove the output parameters you do not need for your use case. era -c coordinator-era.json -h $MARBLERUN -output-chain marblerun-chain.pem -output-root marblerun-root.pem -output-intermediate marblerun-intermedite.pem

-era requires the Coordinator’s UniqueID and SignerID (or MRENCLAVE and MRSIGNER in SGX terms) to verify the quote.
+Era requires the Coordinator’s UniqueID (or MRENCLAVE in SGX terms) or the tuple ProductID, SecurityVersion, SignerID (MRSIGNER) to verify the quote.

-In production, these would be generated when building Coordinator and distributed to your clients.
+In production, these would be generated when building the Coordinator and distributed to your clients.

 For testing, we have published a Coordinator image at